RIDE THE TOUR FEBRUARY 2-10, 2019. SUFFER SO THOSE AFFECTED BY PARKINSON'S DON'T HAVE TO.

 You do the rides from the relative discomfort of your own home or in a group at one of our Officially Licensed Embassies.

-- REGISTER: for the Tour by making at least a $10 USD donation to the Davis Phinney Foundation (link coming soon).
-For every $10 USD you donate, you earn one chance in our prize pool (so if you donate, say, $100, you earn 10 chances in our prize pool).
+For every $10 USD you donate or fundraise, you earn one chance in our killer prize pool (so if you donate, say, $100, you earn 10 chances in our prize pool).
 Even better: Start a fundraising page and ask your friends to donate to your cause.
 Each $10 you raise also earns you a chance to win.
-NOTE: If you share a link to your fundraising page on Facebook, DO NOT use the Facebook DONATE button.
-The Davis Phinney Foundation will get the donation, but there is not way to track the donation back to you, meaning it won't count towards your chances at the prize pool.
-Encourage people to donate through your fundraising page instead.
+To encourage you to start your fundraising early, we have a few incentives:

 - Want to be a part of the community?
 Join the Tour of Sufferlandria Facebook Page.
 It's the Official Race Village where challenges are made, tales of glory are shared, and prizes are lusted after.
 Not required, but totally worth it.